 Meantime we will prepare the Stuffing for the Uppu Kozhukattai.

 Steam the ground dal (covered) for 15 minutes in an idly cooker or steamer.

 After it cools, crumble it well.
-You can use the mixie for this-just grind it for a second.
+You can use the mixie for this-just blitz it for a second.
 See picture of the crumbled dal in the mixie below.
 Now we will season the dal.